 NBIA typically provides investment services that include, among other things, determination as to: (a) which securities to buy or sell; (b) the total amount of securities to buy or sell; (c) the broker or dealer through which securities are bought or sold; (d) the commission rates at which securities transactions are effected; and (e) the prices at which securities are to be bought or sold, which include dealer spreads or mark-ups and transaction costs.
 NBIA also selects and oversees sub-advisers, both affiliated and unaffiliated, for certain of the NB Registered Funds.
 The advisory services provided by NBIA to the NB Registered Funds cover a broad range of strategies and investments.
 NBIA carries out its duties subject to the general oversight of each NB Registered Fund's Board of Trustees/Directors/Managers.
 NBIA has entered into sub-advisory agreements with certain of its affiliates, including Neuberger Berman Europe Limited, whereby those affiliates provide investment advisory services to certain of the NB Mutual Funds.
-NBIA has also entered into sub-advisory agreements with certain of its affiliates provide investment advisory services to the NB Mutual Funds.
-NBIA has also entered into sub-advisory agreements with certain of its affiliates provide investment advisory services to certain of the NB Mutual Funds.
-NBIA has also entered into sub-advisory agreements with certain of its affiliates provide investment advisory services to the NB PE Closed-End Funds.
+NBIA has also entered into sub-advisory agreements with certain of its affiliates, including NB Alternatives Advisers LLC, whereby those affiliates provide investment advisory services to the NB PE Closed-End Funds.

 NBIA will invest the NB PE Closed-End Funds in a portfolio of Third-Party Portfolio Funds, including, from time to time, opportunistically in Third-Party Portfolio Funds acquired as "secondary investments" in privately negotiated transactions from investors in the Third-Party Portfolio Funds typically after the end of the Third-Party Portfolio Fund's fundraising period (each, a "Secondary Investment").
-In addition, from time to time, NBIA will also invest the NB PE Closed-End Funds directly in equity or debt securities of portfolio companies alongside Third-Party Portfolio Funds and other private equity firms (each, a "Co-Investment").
-The interests in Third-Party Portfolio Funds consist of a variety of private equity fund types and strategies, such as venture capital partnerships, special situations partnerships, buyout private equity partnerships, international private equity Securities").
+In addition, from time to time, NBIA will also invest the NB PE Closed-End Funds and certain NB Private Funds directly in equity or debt securities of portfolio companies alongside other NB Private Funds, Third-Party Portfolio Funds and other private equity firms (each, a "Co-Investment").
+The interests in Third-Party Portfolio Funds consist of a variety of private equity fund types and strategies, such as venture capital partnerships, special situations partnerships, buyout private equity partnerships, international private equity partnerships (together with Secondary Investments and Co-Investments, the "Private Equity Securities").